HotCakeX/Harden-Windows-Security/Wiki posts/WDACConfig Module Main/Edit-WDACConfig.md

 ### 1 Automatic Parameter

-* `-PolicyPaths <String[]>`: Browse for the xml file of the Base policy this Supplemental policy is going to expand.
+* `-PolicyPath <String>`: Browse for the xml file of the Base policy this Supplemental policy is going to expand.
 Supports tab completion by showing only `.xml` files.

 ### 5 Optional Parameters